Not-TNB/Minecraft-ALU/README.md

 **Note that a binary "1" is represented by an "on" redstone lamp, and a binary "0" by an "off" redstone lamp.
 Levers are attached to input lamps to allow player input**

 <img src=https://github.com/user-attachments/assets/65b08425-57b9-4dc4-89f0-1e0fef1aa1ce width="50%"> <br>
-> When the lever is flicked "down", the redstone lamp turns on, equivalent to a "1" in this document (right).
+> When the lever is flicked down, the redstone lamp turns on, equivalent to a "1" (right).
 Otherwise, it is a "0" (left).

 <hr>